 - Limited Photo Library Access: For those applications that request permission to access your Photo Library, you can now select what you want to share or you can choose to share the whole library.

 Compatible iPhones that will support iOS 14

-As stated by Apple, the iOS 14 will be made available to the iPhones that currently run on iOS 13.
+The iOS 14 is available to the all iPhones that ran on iOS 13.
 The list of iPhones which can be upgraded to iOS 14 when it is launched are:

 - iPhone 6s/6s Plus